 - This public data network has been augmented to include a plurality of virtual private network gateways so that communications across the virtual private network are channeled through the virtual private network gateways. - Biometric Authentication.
 U.S. Pat.
-No. 5,193,855 to Shamos relates to a patient and healthcare provider identification system which includes a database of patient and healthcare provider information including the identity of each patient and provider and some identification criteria (such as fingerprint data). - 251.
-The '630 patent does not claim, or attempt to preempt, the performance of an abstract business practice on the Internet or using a conventional computer. - 252.
-The claimed subject matter of the '630 patent is not a pre-existing but undiscovered algorithm. - 253.
-The '630 patent claims require the use of a computer system. - 254.
-The '630 patent claims systems and methods not merely for transferring secure information over a computer network, but for making the computer network itself more secure. - 255.
-The claimed invention in the '630 claims is rooted in computer technology and overcomes problems specifically arising in the realm of computer networks. - 256.
+No. 5,193,855 to Shamos relates to a patient and healthcare provider identification system which includes a database of patient and healthcare provider information including the identity of each patient and provider and some identification criteria (such as fingerprint data). - 249.
+The '630 patent does not claim, or attempt to preempt, the performance of an abstract business practice on the Internet or using a conventional computer. - 250.
+The claimed subject matter of the '630 patent is not a pre-existing but undiscovered algorithm. - 251.
+The '630 patent claims require the use of a computer system. - 252.
+The '630 patent claims systems and methods not merely for transferring secure information over a computer network, but for making the computer network itself more secure. - 253.
+The claimed invention in the '630 claims is rooted in computer technology and overcomes problems specifically arising in the realm of computer networks. - 254.
 The systems and methods claimed in the '630 patent were not a longstanding or fundamental economic practice at the time of the patented inventions.
-Nor were they fundamental principles in ubiquitous use on the Internet or computers in general. - 257.
-The asserted claims do not involve a method of doing business that happens to be implemented on a computer; instead, it involves a method for changing digital records in a way that will affect the communication system itself, by making it more secure. - 258.
+Nor were they fundamental principles in ubiquitous use on the Internet or computers in general. - 255.
+The asserted claims do not involve a method of doing business that happens to be implemented on a computer; instead, it involves a method for changing digital records in a way that will affect the communication system itself, by making it more secure. - 256.
 One or more claims of the '630 patent require a specific configuration of electronic devices, a network configuration, and the use of encryption systems to secure communications and manage access to secure digital records.
 These are meaningful limitations that tie the claimed methods and systems to specific machines.
 For example, the below diagram from the '630 patent illustrates a specific configuration of hardware disclosed in the patent.

-- 259. U.S. Patent No. 8,600,895 (the "'895 patent") entitled, Information Record Infrastructure, System and Method, was filed on February 19, 2013, and claims priority to July 6, 2000.
+- 257. U.S. Patent No. 8,600,895 ("the '895 patent") entitled, Information Record Infrastructure, System and Method, was filed on February 19, 2013, and claims priority to July 6, 2000.
 St. Luke is the owner by assignment of the '895 patent.
-A true and correct copy of the '895 patent is attached hereto as Exhibit G. The '895 patent claims specific methods and systems for securely controlling access to a plurality of digital records by a remote computer, using a security mediator, where each record has associated access rules. - 260.
-The '895 patent has been cited by four United States patents and patent applications as relevant prior art.71 Specifically, patents issued to the following companies have cited the '895 patent as relevant prior art.
+A true and correct copy of the '895 patent is attached hereto as Exhibit G. The '895 patent claims specific methods and systems for securely controlling access to a plurality of digital records by a remote computer, using a security mediator, where each record has associated access rules. - 258.
+The '895 patent has been cited by four United States patents and patent applications as relevant prior art.
+76 Specifically, patents issued to the following companies have cited the '895 patent as relevant prior art. - J.D.
+Power and Associates

 Although the '895 patent has only been cited 4 times, the patent applications to which the '895 patent claims priority have been cited by hundreds of companies.
-U.S. Patent Application 12/790,818 was cited in 45 issued patents and published patent applications, U.S. Patent
+U.S. Patent Application 12/790.818 was cited in 45 issued patents and published patent applications.
+U.S. Patent Application was cited in 27 patents and published patent applications, and U.S. Patent Application 09/899,787 was cited in 751 patents and published patent applications.